 As an in-house designer or team, you aim to strike the delicate balance between making your client happy and keeping your work load reasonable.
 Plus, you have to deal with multiple departments and different end goals.
 It’s a lot to tackle, yet you still produce top notch work.

 In this excerpt from her article “Work, Interrupted,” writer Bryn Mooth provides advice on how to deal with the “Time Suck Problem”—those everyday disruptions, like client drop-ins and pointless meetings that eat up a lot of time and can sometimes put you behind.
-Read the complete article in the September 2013 issue of HOW magazine.
+Read the complete article in HOW magazine.

 Managing the Disruption